-I am a third-year PhD student in economics at the University of Cambridge, where my supervisor is Professor Florin Bilbiie.
+I am a PhD student in Economics at the University of Cambridge, where my supervisor is Professor Florin Bilbiie.

-My researches focusses on the transmission of monetary and fiscal policy in economies with heterogeneous households.
+My research focusses on the transmission of monetary and fiscal policy in economies with heterogeneous households.
 Download a copy of my CV here.

 Heterogeneous Monetary Policy Pass-Through to Consumer Credit Along the Income Distribution